HariSekhon/Knowledge-Base/multimedia.md

 ### Steghide

-This on only works if you've hidden something inside the image and know the password to extact it:
+This on only works if you've hidden something inside the image and know the password to extract it:

 ```shell
 steghide info "$file"